 A healthy diet across the lifespan and food as nourishment

 While diet quality is important throughout life, there are certain life stages where it is particularly key.
-For example, adolescence is an important time in establishing lifelong healthy habits, and messages of restrictive eating can have long term negative impact.
+For example, adolescence is an important time for establishing lifelong healthy habits, and messages of restrictive eating can have long term negative impacts.
 The nutrition status of women of childbearing age is also particularly relevant, as nutrition status during pregnancy and early life lays the foundation for healthy development.
 Given that women in this age range are most likely to avoid certain foods, it’s important that evidence-based nutrition advice is clearly disseminated among these groups.

 So what should we be eating?

-However, for much of the healthy population, the public health message remains clear: eating a balanced diet of whole foods is preferable to dietary restriction, and a whole-food dietary pattern has been associated with the prevention and treatment of both physical and mental disorders.
-Of course, there’s no disputing that reducing our intake of highly processed, discretionary foods offers significant benefits for our individual and global health.
-Removing poor-quality food from our diet leaves room in our bellies and on our plates for more nutritious options.
+Certainly, for those with severe allergies, avoiding foods that make us sick is important.
+However, for much of the healthy population, the public health message remains clear: eating a balanced diet of whole foods is preferable to dietary restriction.
+A whole-food dietary pattern has been associated with the prevention and treatment of both physical and mental disorders.

 The promise of improved health by avoiding certain foods is appealing: many of us are aware that our lifestyle behaviours are related to our physical and mental health, and the proposal of a simple solution is enticing.
 However, popular nutrition trends change quickly, and the evidence for a balanced, varied, whole food diet has stood the test of time, and importantly, scientific investigation.

 Diet is complex, and there’s no quick-fix or restrictive diet likely to revolutionise our health.
-When it comes to fuelling our bodies and brains, we are better off including a bit of everything, rather than eating to a formula.
+When it comes to fuelling our bodies and brains, we are better off remembering that less is not more.